 Clark is a co-founder and visionary of this program.
 He brings experience in serving programs that help youth reach their potential and understands our students and how they perceive the world.
 He grew up in the urban landscape of Chattanooga and brings a great ability to connect his experience with theirs, while encouraging them to try new things, communicate well, and build positive relationships.
 Clark is a songwriter/singer in his free time, and a father to his son all the time.

 "Bridge provides youth with opportunities to get out of their comfort zones and explore Chattanooga and surrounding areas, while also challenging them to meet certain behavior expectations that are outlined explicitly at the beginning of each program session.
 Our hope is that students will learn new skills in our program environment and that these skills will transfer to the classroom, and begin to shift the school culture in a positive direction (e.g., positive communication and conflict resolution skills).
-In the long-term, we would love to expand and replicate the effort for other local schools in our area." - Sarah Quattrochi, Associate Director of the Tennessee River Gorge Trust who is helping with implementation of Bridge Chattanooga.
+In the long-term, we would love to expand and replicate the effort for other local schools in our area." - Sarah Quattrochi, past Associate Director of the Tennessee River Gorge Trust who is currently helping with the implementation of Bridge Chattanooga.

 We do this work for the kids in memory of Ryan Jack Keller....